hoffmanap/housingstrategy/README.md

 ## Market Absorption Rate

 All gross capacity figures are multiplied by a user-adjustable **absorption rate** before being counted in the totals.
 This rate represents the share of theoretically eligible parcels that would realistically redevelop over a planning horizon given market conditions, financing constraints, owner willingness, and timing.
+The slider runs from **0% to 100%**, with a default of **8%**.

+**Where the 8% default comes from:** El Paso County averaged roughly 2,517 new housing permits per year from 2020–2024 (U.S. Census Bureau / FRED series [BPPRIV048141](https://fred.stlouisfed.org/series/BPPRIV048141)), down from an average of ~3,100/year over 2013–2022 and ~4,300/year over 2003–2012 (reported by [El Paso Matters](https://elpasomatters.org/2024/02/25/el-paso-growth-sprawl-impacts-water-bills/), citing Federal Reserve data).
+That reporting also notes that city population has been roughly flat despite this permitting activity, indicating much of the recent volume has been greenfield subdivision development outside city limits rather than redevelopment of already-built-up parcels — the specific category of parcel this model targets.
+Because the model's absorption rate applies specifically to the *infill/underutilized-parcel* pool, and county-wide permitting overstates that pool's activity, the default is set conservatively at 8% rather than at the higher county-wide pace.

-The default value and range are set in the tool's controls.
-A rate of 100% means all eligible parcels are assumed to redevelop; lower rates produce more conservative estimates.
+**This is an order-of-magnitude anchor, not a precise calibration.** A rigorous calibration would compare actual infill permit counts against the model's own count of eligible underutilized parcels — a cross-reference this repository doesn't yet make.
+Until that comparison exists, treat 8% as a defensible conservative default grounded in real regional data, not as a validated estimate.
+A rate of 100% means all eligible parcels are assumed to redevelop (full theoretical build-out); lower rates produce more conservative, near-term estimates.

 ---